 “Painting is easy when you don’t know how, but very difficult when you do.”Edgar Degas

-And so I’ve been painting portraits in oil, with faces this time, for 15 years now.
-Each painting reflects the important stories of my clients passed down for generations to come.
-Quality materials and high standards of artistry embody luxury, so exactitude and museum quality materials are foundations of my work.
+I’ve been painting portraits in oil, with faces this time, for a few years now.
+Each painting is a story, and a legacy.
+Exactitude and museum quality materials are foundations of my work.
 I am based in Texas and work internationally.
 My studio assistant is a German Shepherd named Indiana Jones who often sleeps on the job.

 For contact information please click here.